 Most businesses generate the majority of their revenue from a single product or service.
 This is what your longest customers associate you with, as it’s simply what you do best.

 But in addition to identifying your core product or service, you must examine the looming challenges that could potentially jeopardize its reliability.
 For example, your core offering could eventually be compromised by a new advancement in technology.
-A disruptive competitor might have figured out a cheaper, simpler way to offer the same benefits as you.
+A disruptive competitor might have figured out a cheaper, more straightforward way to offer the same benefits as you.

 In these cases, you might have to make some changes just to keep your current customers before you even think about bringing in new ones.